z1skgr/RH_-drive_car/README.md

 ## Features
 The original implementation used static paths aimed at learning the agents.

-For information on how to use the training model using anaconda environment, see [doc] (https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md#:~:text=Training%20in%20the%20ML-Agents%20Toolkit%20is%20powered%20by,learning%29.%20Its%20implementation%20can%20be%20found%20at%20ml-agents%2Fmlagents%2Ftrainers%2Flearn.py.)
+For information on how to use the training model using anaconda environment, see [doc/Train-Behavior Configuration] (https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md#:~:text=Training%20in%20the%20ML-Agents%20Toolkit%20is%20powered%20by,learning%29.%20Its%20implementation%20can%20be%20found%20at%20ml-agents%2Fmlagents%2Ftrainers%2Flearn.py.)

-We modify the implementation and the goal is not to learn the agents but to construct content that is identified with the performance of the player

 The initial body of work comes from [Medium article](http://medium.com/p/60b0e7a10d9e), for details on the content, please check the article.

+We modify the implementation and the goal is not to learn the agents but to construct content that is identified with the performance of the player.

+* Construct dynamic paths on runtime execution (taking into account the parameters needed for construction (distances, direction))
+* Modify the brain model for the requirements of our work.
+    * Player can use brain in __heuristic__ mode.
+    * Agents for flow channel area and evolution  use __inference__ mode brain.

 ## Technologies
 * Unity Real-Time Development Platform